stacks-network/docs/src/pages/stacks-blockchain/configurations.md

 The TOML configuration file has multiple sections under which an option may be placed.

+To see a list of example configurations, [please see this page](https://github.com/blockstack/stacks-blockchain/tree/master/testnet/stacks-node/conf).

 ### Section: node

 This section contains configuration options pertaining to the stacks-node.